xaviershay/rspec-fire/README.md

 rspec-fire
 ==========

-Checks that stubbed methods on your test double exist.
+Checks that stubbed methods on your test double exist, but still allow you to run in isolation when you choose.
 A failure will be triggered if an invalid method is being stubbed.

-## Making your test doubles more resilient.

     Once,
     a younger brother came to him,